 As an accountant for a nonprofit, it’s important to be on the top of your financial game.
-Understanding healthy nonprofit accounting practices, the best nonprofit accounting software to use, the latest rules and regulations, and protecting your organization’s financial data is key.
+Understanding healthy nonprofit accounting practices, the best nonprofit accounting software for your organization, the latest rules & regulations, and protecting your organization’s financial data is key.

-Below we highlight 10 nonprofit accounting best practices you can adopt as you go into the new year.
+Our experts are highlighting 10 nonprofit accounting best practices you can adopt this year!

 10 Nonprofit Accounting Best Practices